turingschool/backend-curriculum-site/module2/projects/bulk_discounts/evaluation.md

 Please be ready to walk through the front-end of your app, demonstrating how to add a bulk discount, editing that discount, and seeing the overall revenue change between invoice(s).

 Then, we will walk through the same steps in your code and tests.
+You can very briefly review the CRUD functionality and spend more time reviewing user stories 6-8.
 Be ready to answer questions from your instructor about how you came up with your solution, and how you might refactor.

+**Please prepare the flow of your presentation in advance**.

 ## Rubric